Top Ten Grant Writing Tips

 - Determine Artistic Vision and Goals.
 Think about your artistic vision and what you want to accomplish with the work.
 Talk about the project with others and articulate its unique artistic merits and importance.

 - Outline Your Action Plan.
 Clearly outline the steps that will be taken to ensure the successful completion of your project.
-Think about questions a jury might ask.
+Think about questions a grant review panel might ask.
 Ensure that your plan is detailed and in line with your proposed budget and objectives.

 - Gather Support Materials.
-Do not wait until the last minute to gather your support materials.
-This may be the only opportunity a jury has to see your work so make it count.
+Do not wait until the last minute to gather your support material(s).
+This may be the only opportunity a grant review panel has to see your work, so make it count.
 Ensure that materials are on the best possible formats and are the strongest examples of your work.

-- Follow Instructions and Triple Check Your Grant.
+- Follow Instructions and Triple-Check Your Grant.
 Do not put so much hard work into a grant application only to miss the deadline!
-Make sure your check the deadline time (for TAC all grants must be received by 11:59pm on deadline day).
-Go over your final package three times to ensure that everything is in the correct order and completed.
-Do not send materials that are not requested in the application.
+Make sure you check the deadline time (all TAC grants must be received by 11:59 p.m. on deadline day).